Illinois Trade Adjustment Assistance Program Resources

 Illinois Agent Liable Contacts (Listing by LWIA)

-If you have a customer from an Illinois TAA petition that needs assistance and TAA Agent State or Liable State services, this listing will provide the contact person for that petition.
+If you have a customer from an Illinois TAA certification that needs assistance and TAA Agent State or Liable State services, this listing will provide the contact person for that certification.

 Additional Trade Resources